ThompsonBethany01/Telco_Churn/README.md

 >Deliverables for this project include:
 > - Final model created to predict if a customer will leave the company
 > - This repo containing:
->   - A Jupyter Notebook detailing the process to create this model
+>   - A Jupyter [Notebook](https://github.com/ThompsonBethany01/Telco_Churn/blob/master/Modeling.ipynb) detailing the process to create this model
 >   - Individual modules (.py files) that hold functions to acquire and prep the data
+    - This Readme.md detailing project goals, planning, instructions, etc. to allow recreation
-> - CSV file with customer_id, probability of churn, and prediction of churn
+> - CSV file with customer_id, probability of churn, and prediction of churn (created at end of Modeling.ipynb)

 ### Background
 Why is customer loyalty important?
 What is the cost of churn?